 Where to stay to hike Mount Rinjani

 The best place to stay for hiking Mount Rinjani is the village of Senaru.
 This charming little village with only one main street is packed with different hotels and hostels offering tours to hike Mount Rinjani.
 We stayed at Rudy Trekker, where we also did the trekking with.
 The moment we arrived here, we never expected to have so much luxury.
-The spacious rooms are super clean, have a king-sized bed, a nice bathroom with hot shower and the pool is just amazing.
+The spacious rooms are super clean, have a king-sized bed, a nice bathroom with a hot shower and the pool is just amazing.
 We highly recommend this place to anyone, they have such good reviews, all the communication before and during the trek was really clear and they do literally everything for their guests!
 We ended up staying here 2 nights (one before the trek and one afterward) but could have stayed here longer, as you can do so many great things in the north of Lombok than only hiking Mount Rinjani.

 Booking your Mount Rinjani trekking in advance